Imperial Regalia: Middle Ages

 The inventory of the regalia during the late Middle Ages normally consisted only of five to six items.
 Goffredo da Viterbo counted following items: the Imperial Cross, the Holy Lance, the crown, the sceptre, the orb, and the sword.
 On other lists, however, the sword is not mentioned.

 Whether the medieval chronicles really do refer to the same regalia which are kept in Vienna today depends on a variety of factors.
 Descriptions of the emperors only spoke of them being "clothed in imperial regalia" without exactly describing which items they were.

 The crown can only be dated back to the 13th century, when it is described in a medieval poem.
-The poem speaks of the Waise (i.e., The Orphan) stone, which was a big and prominent jewel on the front of the crown, probably a white opal with an exceptionally brilliant red fire and has since been replaced by a triangular blue sapphire.
+The poem speaks of the Waise (i.e., The Orphan) stone, which was a big and prominent jewel on the front of the crown, probably a white opal with an exceptionally brilliant red fire, since replaced by a triangular blue sapphire.
 The first definite pictorial image of the crown can only be found later in a mural in the Karlstein Castle close to Prague.

 It is also difficult to define for how long the Imperial and Ceremonial Swords have belonged to the regalia.

 Whereabouts in medieval times

 Until the 15th century the Imperial Regalia had no firm depository and sometimes accompanied the ruler on his trips through the empire.
-Above all with conflicts around the legality of the rule it was important to own the insignia.
-As depositories during this time some imperial castles or seats of reliable ministerialises are known:
+Above all, during conflicts over the legitimacy of rule, it was important to possess the insignia.
+The following imperial castles and seats of reliable ministerialis are known to have served as depositories during this time: